yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/LangRef.rst

 ``naked``
     This attribute disables prologue / epilogue emission for the function.
 This can have very system-specific consequences.
-``"no-inline-line-tables"``
-    When this attribute is set to true, the inliner discards source locations when inlining code and instead uses the source location of the call site.
-    Breakpoints set on code that was inlined into the current function will not fire during the execution of the inlined call sites.
-If the debugger stops inside an inlined call site, it will appear to be stopped at the outermost inlined call site.
 ``no-jump-tables``
     When this attribute is set to true, the jump tables and lookup tables that can be generated from a switch case lowering are disabled.